 - Wellies or winter boots

-- Map or sat nav (in case you can’t use your smartphone)
+- A map or sat nav (in case you can’t use your phone)

 - Non-perishable snacks